Coon Rapids Stars

 Coaches Teaching on Stars Ice

 All coaches wishing to teach on St. Paul FSC Stars ice must submit the SPFSC Coach Registration to the SPFSC Director, Benjamin Miller Reisman, for approval.
 Coaches must register with US Figure Skating, successfully complete a background check, provide proof of liability insurance, SkateSafe (formerly SafeSport) training, and continuing education CER.
 The USFS Risk Management Committee has advised that steps need to be taken to minimize liability exposure.
 One of the most common areas for liability in recent years has been failure on the part of the club the adequately review coaches.
 On SPFSC ice, skaters purchase the ice from the Club and then purchase lesson time from an instructor qualified to teach on Club ice.
 As a service to our members, the Club, through the CRIC director, has located the most qualified instructors available to teach the Stars Edge Class.
 To make it more convenient for our members, the Club has included the fee charged by those instructors in the cost of the session and the Club will pay the instructors for you.

-There will be a Stars Edge number in next year’s Spring Ice Show and the St. Paul FSC show.
-To be eligible for this show number, skaters must contract for the Fall, Winter 1, and Winter 2 sessions of the Stars Edge Class or three sessions.
+Please note that there will be a Stars Edge number in both the Coon Rapids and the St. Paul FSC Spring Ice Shows.
+To be eligible for these show numbers, skaters must contract for the Fall, Winter 1, and Winter 2 sessions of the Stars Edge Class or three sessions.
 Skaters are responsible for the cost of the costume.
 More information will be available in December.

-Dress Warmly: Saturday mornings in the winter can be cold.
-Please dress warmly in layers.
+Dress Warmly!
+Saturday mornings in the winter can be cold.
+Please dress warmly and in layers.
 A warmer jacket can be removed after the initial warm up.
-A second pair of dry gloves can be helpful too.
+An extra pair of dry gloves can be helpful, too.